 I believe that the most important part of anyone's therapy journey is the start, which means finding a therapist who is the "right fit."
 The relationship between client and therapist is crucial because therapy can only be helpful if there is genuine trust and connection.
 Many of my clients describe me as approachable, non-judgmental, direct, and warm, and I hope this is your experience with me as well.
 However, in the first session I make a point to emphasize that if I'm not the right fit, I genuinely want to know that, and will happily give you some suggestions for others who might be.
 I know it can be challenging to find a therapist and I make every effort to help people in their search.

 Outside of work, I spend as much time outdoors as possible.
-I enjoy wildlife photography, particularly birds, and the photos you see on my blog are all my own.
+I enjoy wildlife photography, particularly birds.
 I'm especially fond of barred owls, black-crowned night herons, and bald eagles.
-However, one of my other favorite animals is squirrels, and sometimes I struggle to reconcile loving both predator and prey.
+However, one of my other favorite animals is squirrels, and sometimes I struggle to reconcile loving both predator (birds) and prey (squirrels).
 If I lived anywhere besides the Boston area, it would be somewhere in the highlands of Scotland (left picture) or one of the San Juan Islands in Washington (bottom right), largely because of the amazing wildlife there.

 I'm a mother of two (one human baby, one canine baby), and I appreciate the immense joy and also incredible challenge of taking care of them.
 If you choose to work with me, you should be prepared to hear my 8-pound poodle snoring as loudly as a rottweiler during sessions.
 No matter what I do, he saves his loudest noises for when I'm working.
 I've been with my husband for a decade, and I feel very lucky that he tolerates me feeding the squirrels in our yard and enjoys hearing about psychology, otherwise we'd be in some serious trouble.